svasilenkov/TitanManual/docs/system-settings/external-displays.md

 You can use touch screens, we advise using Windows Touch compatible monitors to avoid driver issues.

-For Titan PC Suite (Titan Mobile, Titan Go, Titan Simulator) you can connect whichever external displays your computer will support.
+For Titan PC Suite (Titan Mobile, Titan Go, Titan Simulator) the software supports up to three displays, two of which can be enabled and disabled using the "External Display" options.
+Obviously this also depends on how many displays your computer will support.

 An external display is disabled by default and will show a \'disabled\' message.
 To enable, go to the **System** menu (press \<Avo\> + \<Disk\>) and select \[Display Setup\]